KenKundert/avendesora/doc/api.rst

         retirement = '$41k'
     )

+The *estimated_value* field should be a dictionary where one item is 'updated', which contains the date of when the values were last updated, and the remaining items should give an investment class and value.
 The values may be specified as strings (units and SI scale factors allowed) or as a real number or expression.

-The *estimated_value* field should be a dictionary where one item is 'updated' that contains the date of when the value of values were last updated, and the remaining items should give an investment class and value.
-For example:

 You configure *postmortem* by creating ~/.config/postmortem/config.
 This file contains Python code that specifies the various settings.
 At a minimum it should